alexreardon/raf-stub/README.md

 ### `stub.flush()`

+Executes all `requestAnimationFrame` callbacks, including nested calls.
+It will keep executing frames until there are no frames left.
+An easy way to to think of this function is "`step()` until there are no more steps left.

 **type signature**

 ```js
 flush: (duration: ?number) => void
 ```

-Executes all `requestAnimationFrame` callbacks, including nested calls.
-It will keep executing frames until there are no frames left.
-An easy way to to think of this function is "`step()` until there are no more steps left"

-- `duration (Number)` => the duration for each frame in the flush - each frame gets the same value.
+- `duration` => the duration for each frame in the flush - each frame gets the same value.
 If you want different frames to get different values then use `.step()`.
 The default `duration` value is provided by the `frameDuration` argument to `createStub(frameDuration)`.
 However, you can override it for a specific `.flush()` call using the `duration` argument.

 **Warning** if your code just calls `requestAnimationFrame` in an infinite loop then this will never end.
 Consider using `.step()` for this use case